Skip to content

 We do not have separate pickle pots for copper, silver, or brass which is what we generally use for our projects at Workshop 925.
 Some claim you can’t pickle copper in the same pot as silver, to us this is nonsense, we have never encountered issues.

-Ceramic crock pots are the perfect solution to keep your solution warm.
+Ceramic crock pots are a method to keep your solution warm.
 They come in a range of sizes and are affordable.
 Any metal around the lid or lid handle will begin to corrode away.
 Also the metal in the lid is quite often made from steel, the water from the solution can cause condensation and fall back down into the main solution taking steel contaminant with it, therefore it can become a problem.
 Some jewellers make their own plastic lids, others paint varnish over the metal lid, and as Krista suggests below, you can cover the lid in a plastic bag.

 You can buy official pickle pot machines from jewellery suppliers, however these are quite expensive.
 They do have the benefit that they are designed with pickle solution in mind, therefore have the ideal heat levels set for this use, they are also made from plastic which is acid proof so no risk of steel lid contamination.
 However a small unit can cost over £100.

+Other jewellers use bottle warmers, there are many options, just consider safety first.
 Anything you use to mix and measure your pickle solutions must be kept away from food prep.
 Buy a separate set for your jewellery making.
 Food and jewellery chemicals should never ever mix

 Solder